What’s the Cost to Install Solar on an Average US House?

 Be that as it may, as we all know, the sun is accessible just amid daylight hours, and the sum accessible every day is exceptionally reliant on the cloud cover.
 Likewise, the length of each day is reliant on the season.
 Luckily, there are available resources on the internet to enable you to estimate of how long each day you can depend on the sun to shine, where you live.

-The average sunshine timeframe across the USA differ from around 3 hours each day, in places such like Seattle, Chicago, and Pittsburgh.
+According to Simple Tree, the average sunshine timeframe across the USA differ from around 3 hours each day, in places such like Seattle, Chicago, and Pittsburgh.
 5 or 6 hours in each day in states like Colorado and California to a high of 7 hours each day in Arizona.
 This means the size of the panel exhibit required can differ, somewhere in the range of 400 sq. ft. to 800 sq. ft. (i.e., 4 kW to 8 kW), contingent upon where you live.
 You’ll require more panels in the event that you live in an area that gets less daylight every day, and less on the off chance that you live in an area that gets more.

 Solar Metering System